07 July 2020

 🥔 Hot potato – the participant has only a few moments to come up with the answer to the question and throw the hot potato to the opponent.
 The goal is to get rid of the potato before time runs out.
 Otherwise, get burnt.
 You can use the Hot Potato app to measure time (yes, there’s an app for everything!).

 I’ve used those games during workshops with my QA team.
 I can assure you, there was a lot of laughter and the team was stimulated to continue working.
-And afterwards, they all remembered important information because of all the funny situations that happened in-between.
+And afterward, they all remembered important information because of all the funny situations that happened in between.

 Working in groups not only integrates.
-You can also observe the people’s behaviour and their roles in the team: natural leader, analyst, creative, and so on.
+You can also observe the people’s behavior and their roles in the team: natural leader, analyst, creative, and so on.

 During my workshops on project risk management, we started the meeting with the simple question – what is a risk?
 Every participant could provide their definition and then together we established one common definition that was applicable at our meeting.
 Then people were divided into two groups, each had to solve a set of puzzles.
 Every puzzle had its number of points.
 After an agreed time, we verified the results and identified the risks that the puzzles included according to the aforementioned definition.